Kurt Beck: Minister-President of Rhineland-Palatinate, 1994–2013

-On 26 October 1994 Kurt Beck was elected Minister President of Rhineland-Palatinate, succeeding Rudolf Scharping.
+On 26 October 1994, Beck was elected Minister President of Rhineland-Palatinate, succeeding Rudolf Scharping.
 He was re-elected three times, in 1996, 2001 and 2006.
-As Minister President he was known for his centrist approach, which is also apparent from the choice of his coalition partner (the liberal FDP instead of the left-wing Green Party, with which the SPD has recently allied itself).
+As Minister President he was known for his centrist approach, which is also apparent from the choice of his coalition partner (the liberal FDP instead of the centre-left Green Party, with which the SPD has recently allied itself).
 In this respect, he follows the policy of Scharping.
 In March 2006, Beck's SPD gained an absolute majority in the state elections; Beck offered to continue the coalition but since the FDP declined, the SPD formed a government without a partner.
 After Edmund Stoiber resigned in 2007, Beck was the senior Minister President in Germany.

 During his time in office, Beck's decisions in Rhineland-Palatinate to increase efficiency in the state government via administrative reorganisation, and to introduce full-day schooling and free kindergartens, drew national attention.
 The state also emerged as one of the country’s top economic performers.
 When the United States Armed Forces closed dozens of camps and barracks with the loss of 100,000 jobs, Beck's government invested heavily in retraining schemes, creating 40,000 new jobs.

 In 2000 and 2001, Beck was President of the Bundesrat, one of his duties as Minister President.

 In September 2012, Beck announced his resignation.
 He had been under pressure for weeks over the bankruptcy of the Nürburgring motorsports complex in Rhineland-Palatinate, one of the world's most famous race tracks.